kbmanikanta/SolrScheduler/README.md

 Once I started using Solr, I realized that there was really no good solution out there to perform delta (or full) updates without a big hassle.
 You can use CRON jobs or Windows Task Scheduler jobs; but these are a pain to maintain and log data for.

 ## How does it work?
 Simply specify your working directory in **app.config** and drop your configuration files in that directory.
-The configuration files are simply and you can add as many as you want.
+The configuration files are simple and you can add as many as you want.

 ```
 {